 Mistake #1 – You live from paycheck to paycheck

-Let’s address one issue right off the bat; there isn’t a requirement out there which stipulates you must spend every last penny of your pay cheque each and every month.
+Let’s address one of the financial mistakes right off the bat; there isn’t a requirement out there which stipulates you must spend every last penny of your paycheck each and every month.

 If you are already doing this, you are already being held back immensely.
 Firstly, if any emergency costs start to come in, you will probably have to delve into debt in a bid to pay them.